The impact of past trauma or abuse

 What to do about these memories and feelings

-Knowing why these memories and feelings may arise is a good starting point.
+Gaining an understanding of why these memories and feelings may arise is a good starting point.
 Just understanding why these thoughts and feeling may be coming back can help us to feel more in control.

 Acknowledging that you are having these thoughts or feelings is also an important step.
 Trying to push these to the back of your mind or avoid them, may only lead to them returning.